-- From the HOME dropdown menu, or from the Intelligence Sources menu on the left-hand side of the page, select a Source, and the Source Profile screen will appear (Figure 3).
+- From the Home dropdown menu, or from the Intelligence Sources menu on the left-hand side of the page, select a Source, and the Source Profile screen will be displayed (Figure 3).

-- Click on the Source Config icon, and the Source Config screen will appear with the Attribute Types tab selected (Figure 4).
+- Click on the Source Config icon, and the Source Config screen will be displayed with the Attribute Types tab selected (Figure 4).

-- Click the Data tab, and the Data screen will appear (Figure 5).
+- Click the Data tab, and the Data screen will be displayed (Figure 5).

-- Click the + NEW INBOUND button, and the Configure Inbound TAXII Exchange window will appear with the TAXII tab highlighted (Figure 6).
+- Click the + NEW INBOUND button, and the Configure Inbound TAXII Exchange window will be displayed with the TAXII tab highlighted (Figure 6).